Doing business in QLD? You need a sexual harassment prevention plan by March 2025

 Published in September on the day it partially came into effect, the Qld government has released a new Work Health and Safety (Sexual Harassment) Amendment Regulation 2024 (Regulation) that requires businesses to have a sexual harassment prevention plan by March 2025.

 Although brief, this regulation introduces new obligations for all persons conducting a business or undertaking that should not be ignored.
-The sexual harassment prevention plan, may fall into the Human Resources sphere at first glance, but its clear that it will also require collaboration with, and some heavy lifting from, the WHS function in organisations and leaders alike.
+The sexual harassment prevention plan, may fall into the Human Resources sphere at first glance, but it’s clear that it will also require collaboration with, and some heavy lifting from, the WHS function in organisations and leaders alike.
 These individuals are likely ‘officers’ with due diligence obligations under the Work Health and Safety Act 2011 (Qld) (WHS Act).

 What are the new obligations?